IOF Mapping Specifications

-ISOM 2000 is currently under revision with member nations asked to present submissions to the IOF Map Commission.
-A submission by Orienteering Australia was presented in December 2008 (OA_ Submission).
+ISOM 2000 is currently under revision.
+An initial submission by Orienteering Australia was presented in 2008.

-A 'Checklist for Controlling the Map Making of Major IOF Events' is available at the Documents for Event Advisers page.
+A ‘Checklist for Controlling the Map Making of Major IOF Events’ is available here.
 The checklist is recommended for use by controllers of Australian events, particularly for Level A Events.

-The Competition Rules for Orienteering Australia Foot Orienteering Events contains rules at Section 15.
-Maps, which include
+The Competition Rules for Orienteering Australia Foot Orienteering Events contains rules for maps at Section 15 which include: